iterative/VSCode-DVC-Workshop/README.md

 git clone https://github.com/iterative/VSCode-DVC-Workshop
 ```

 2. Download the data.
-Inside the project folder ExperimentsDVC.
+Inside the project folder ExperimentsDVC/dataset.
 This action will create a
    folder inside the project called satellite-data containing the dataset.

 ```